-Tenants get more time to respond to three-day notices effective Sept.
-1
+Tenants now have more time to respond to most three-day notices

-Tenants in California are about to get extra time to respond to most three-day eviction notices.
+A law that took effect Sunday, Sept.
+1, has given tenants in California extra time to respond to most three-day eviction notices.

-Under a law taking effect Sept.
-1, weekends and court holidays will no longer count toward the three-day notice period and the five-day period for responding to an unlawful-detainer summons and complaint.
+Under the legislation, weekends and court holidays will no longer count toward the three-day notice period and the five-day period for responding to an unlawful-detainer summons and complaint.
 For example, under the new law, the deadline to pay rent for a three-day notice served given on a Friday wouldn’t be due until Wednesday— two days later than the current Monday deadline.

 Previously, weekends and court holidays could count toward these notice periods, although a notice could not expire on weekend or court holiday.

 To ensure compliance with the new law, AB 2343, CAA recommends that the new method of counting should be used for three day notices served on or after Aug.
 29 and for complaints served on or after Aug.
 27.